Everything you need to know about telematics and fleet management

 - Plan routes

-There is no doubt that telematics has taken off recently because of the increasing use of the internet as well as a surge in the number of telecommunications networks which can easily transfer data and information to offices in real-time for different purposes, such as fleet management.
+There is no doubt that this technology has taken off recently because of the increasing use of the internet as well as a surge in the number of telecommunications networks which can easily transfer data and information to offices in real-time for different purposes, such as fleet management.

 2What is Fleet Telematics and How Does It Help Fleet Management?

-Did you know that in the trucking industry, vehicle telematics is used to collect data using a combination of sensors, GPS technology, and various onboard diagnostics codes?
+Did you know that in the trucking industry, vehicle telematics is used to collect data using a combination of sensors, GPS (Global Positioning System) technology, and various onboard diagnostics codes?
 Also, note that the gathered data usually includes driver behavior, vehicle location, vehicle activity, as well as real-time engine diagnostics.

 Vehicle or fleet tracking & management is used for describing vehicle onboard communication applications and services that communicate with each other through GPS receivers as well as other tracking devices.
 Fleet management via vehicle tracking is one of the most common applications of this.
 Keep in mind that GPS tracking systems continuously collect data through mobile vehicle units.
-And then transfer the data to a server that feeds it into the system platform.
+The data is then transferred via these GPS receivers to a server that feeds it into the system platform.
 After that, the data is processed and is ready for display in a clear and understandable structure.

 The data is also simultaneously analyzed and archived, making it easier and quicker to make informed decisions - one of the biggest benefits of telematics.
-It is worth noting that vehicle telematics is continuing to increase in popularity as a result of high business demand as well as regulatory requirements.
+It is worth noting that his technology is continuing to increase in popularity as a result of high business demand as well as regulatory requirements.

-One of the leading providers is GPSWOX, which has fleet tracking, management and telematics solutions for multiple industries.
+One of the leading fleet management software providers is GPSWOX, which has fleet tracking, management and telematics solutions for multiple industries.

 Did you know that at the early stages of development, telematics data was mainly collected by defferent tracking equipment as well as onboard computers?
-However, note that with the increase in the popularity of mobile phones, data such as engine details, vehicle malfunctions, and fuel efficiency were combined with other phone data.
+With the increase in the popularity of mobile phones, data such as engine details, vehicle malfunctions, and fuel efficiency were combined with other phone data.
 This makes it useful for not just equipment managers, but overall fleet and vehicle managers as well.

 It is worth mentioning that telematics works with a piece or multiple pieces of technology that are installed in a vehicle in order to monitor its status.
 Note that this usually includes information, such as speed, fuel efficiency, location, and driver hours of service, asset tracking and even route optimization.

 In most cases, the GPS tracking device is usually connected to a vehicle’s onboard diagnostics port using a normal SIM card.
 Note that a modem allows seamless communication of the gathered data through a wireless network to the main server.

-The device captures the data to be tracked through GPS technology that interfaces with a vehicle’s onboard system.
-And then, the onboard technology transfers the data through a communication linkup with the fleet tracking system, which is usually at the company’s office.
+The device captures the data to be tracked through GPS systems that interfaces with a vehicle’s onboard system.
+And then, the onboard technology transfers the navigation system data through a communication linkup with the fleet tracking system, which is usually at the company’s office.
 Lastly, the data is recorded and displayed to be analyzed and assessed to improve fleet practices - given that you’re using an adequate fleet management solution.

 Usually, data is captured by a small device that is installed in the vehicle itself.
-The device collects, stores, and then transmits different kinds of information about the vehicle’s performance, usage, and condition, etc. Far from being only having business use cases, this.
+The device collects, stores, and then transmits data about the vehicle’s performance, usage, and condition, etc. Far from being only having business use cases, this.